DevMiduz/airhockeygame/README.md

-# icehockeygame
+# airhockeygame
-An Ice Hockey game using the ExcaliburJS.
+An Air Hockey game using the ExcaliburJS.